bstaple1/MTGA_Draft_17Lands/README.md

 - **Deck Filter Format:** Used to switch the Deck Filter to either the color permutations (i.e., UB, BG, WUG, etc.) or the guild/shard/clan names (i.e., Dimir, Golgari, Bant, etc.)

-- **Win Rate Format:** Used to switch the results for the win rate fields (i.e., GIHWR, OHWR, GPWR, etc.) to either percentage (17Lands values) or ratings (5-point rating scale).
+- **Win Rate Format:** Used to switch the results for the win rate fields (i.e., GIHWR, OHWR, GPWR, etc.) to percentage (17Lands values), ratings (5-point rating scale) or grades (A+ to F).
 See the Win Rate Ratings section for more details.

 - **Enable Card Colors:** Sets the row color to the card color.